szilard/benchm-ml/README.md

 [here](https://www.quora.com/Why-is-xgboost-given-so-much-less-attention-than-deep-learning-despite-its-ubiquity-in-winning-Kaggle-solutions/answer/Tianqi-Chen-1)
 or [here](https://speakerdeck.com/datasciencela/tianqi-chen-xgboost-implementation-details-la-workshop-talk?slide=28).

-Here are the results of a few fully connected network architectures with H2O with early stopping:
+Here are the results of a few fully connected network architectures with H2O with early stopping on the 10M dataset:

 Params                                                               |  AUC  |  Time (s) | Epochs
 ---------------------------------------------------------------------|-------|-----------|----------